bongio94/amia_assignment/README.md

 ## Features
 - Browse a comprehensive list of dog breeds
 - Explore detailed information and multiple images for specific breeds and sub-breeds
-- Mark and manage favorite breeds
+- Add and remove favorite breeds
 - Dark and light theme support

 ## How to use it